 Although inflation in Malaysia remains stable, having a robust investment plan is crucial.
 By investing, you can accrue enough wealth to help you survive during uncertain times.
 Furthermore, reaching future goals that cost money will be easier for you.
-However, as a beginner, you may need suggestions for what kind of investment to achieve them.
+However, as a beginner, you may need suggestions for what kind of investments to make to gain profit.
 So, here are some investment ideas worth trying.

 Another best investment alternative for beginners is unit trust funds, which closely resemble mutual funds.
 With this instrument, you can diversify your financial portfolio under professional management to lower the risk.
 However, unlike mutual funds, you will receive the profits directly.
 Some popular unit trust funds in Malaysia you can consider include the Public Mutual Funds* or the CIMB Islamic Equity Funds.*